WATX: Woman Radio and "PLR2"

 In 1978, Robert Herpe, owner of WPLR in New Haven, purchased the station and adopted a format targeted specifically to women.
 Changing the call letters to WOMN, the new format debuted on August 28, 1978, with the moniker "WOMAN Radio".
 Although it gained national attention, the new format failed, as it was unable to attract enough advertiser support.
 Scarcely more than a year after its debut, WOMN dropped the all-woman orientation and switched to a Top 40 format in September 1979, dropping all on-air references to WOMAN radio by February 1980.
 Later in 1980, the station changed to album-oriented rock, seeking to ride the coattails of its sister FM station WPLR by calling itself "PLR2" on air.

-1980s and '90s: from country to Spanish language (and several formats inbetween)
+1980s and '90s: from country to Spanish language (and several formats in between)

 The early 1980s saw another call letter switch, to WSCR, "Suburban Country Radio", in recognition of a new country format.
 In 1986, Pete Salant bought the station and changed it back to oldies as WNNR, "Winner Radio."
 Within months, Hartford's WDRC-FM shifted to oldies and forced Hamden's 1220 AM into its next incarnation in 1988, as WXCT ("Exciting 'XCT") with a locally produced adult contemporary format.
 In 1988 or '89, the station changed format to the Business Radio Network (now the Business Talk Radio Network).
 Around the spring of 1991, WXCT changed to all Spanish-language programming.